zephyrproject-rtos/zephyr/tests/ztest/error_hook/README.txt

-When writing error testing case (or we call it negative test case), we might have to write self-defined k_sys_fatal_handler or post_assert_handler to deal with the errors we caught, in order to make test going on.
-This mean much identical code would be written.
-So we try to make it as a common part and let other test case or app can reuse it.
+When writing error testing case (or we call it negative test case), we might have to write self-defined k_sys_fatal_handler or post_assert_handler to deal with the errors we caught, in order to make the test continue.
+This means much identical code would be written.
+So we try to move the error handler definition into a common part and let other test suites or applications reuse it, instead of defining their own.

-And when error happened, it sometimes need a special action to make our testing program back to normal, such as release some resource hold before error happened.
+And when error happens, we sometimes need a special action to make our testing program return back to normal, such as releasing some resource hold before the error happened.
 This is why we add a hook on it, in order to achieve that goal.

 How to use it in you app